compsysmed/academic-kickstart/content/post/epigen_paper/index.md

 +++

-The manuscript "BiCoN: Network-constrained biclustering of patients and omics data" for the [BiCoN tool](https://www.exbio.wzw.tum.de/bicon/) is now available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.01.31.926345v1).
+The manuscript "EpiGEN: an epistasis simulation pipeline" for the [EpiGEN tool](https://github.com/baumbachlab/epigen) is now available on [Bioinformatics](https://doi.org/10.1093/bioinformatics/btaa245).